Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 <img src="{{ "/assets/img/accountrestrictions.jpg" | prepend: site.baseurl }}" />

-This relates to the Windows feature known as 'Restricted Admin' which was introduced by Microsoft to prevent clear text passwords being cached in LSASS and therfore stolen by threat actors.
+This issue relates to the Windows feature known as 'Restricted Admin' which was introduced by Microsoft to prevent clear text passwords being cached in LSASS and therefore stolen by threat actors.
 The idea of this mode was to allow users that possess local administrative privileges on the Remote Desktop host to complete the authentication process without supplying their password in cleartext.

 The catch though in this whack a mole situation, is that by doing this it then allowed threat actors to pass the hash and to also allow authentication using Kerberos.
 So this puts companies in a bind to decide whether to prioritise the chances of passwords being stolen from LSASS versus credentials being reused to get onto their machines.